satoripop/thesuperlogger/README.md

 # Super Logger

-An NPM logging module that has an API to list and search logs for Node JS quicktext applications (aka RT & CB) plus a real time logging on the console.
-The API endpoints can be used for the monitoring system (developed on a later stage).
+An NPM logging module that has an API to list and search logs for Node JS applications  plus a real time logging by email and on the console.
+The API endpoints can be used for the monitoring system (will be developed on a later stage).

 You can check the blueprint docs [here](https://docs.google.com/document/d/14yhGJDdrpyrpfUhlv2IQhqKwPftO5VA_YBvWIHJoFkY/edit?usp=sharing).